 In January of 2010, Drs.
 Sheldon L. Cohn, M.D.
 Erin A. Jerlin, DPM, Eric S. Neff, M.D., Robert S. Neff, M.D., Lawrence M. Shall, M.D. and Paul D. Warren, M.D.
 (Orthopaedic Associates of Virginia) merged with Atlantic Orthopaedic Specialists.

 Atlantic Orthopaedic Specialists

 In 2019, we celebrated the “100th Anniversary” of our founding by Foy Vann, M.D.
-Today we are proud to call ourselves the largest orthopedic group in the region, with 23 physicians and surgeons.
-Our ongoing commitment is to provide the people of Hampton Roads, Virginia and northeastern North Carolina with the finest orthopaedic, pain management and physical therapy care in the state.
+Today we are proud to call ourselves the largest orthopedic group in the region, with 22 physicians and surgeons.
+Our ongoing commitment is to provide the people of Hampton Roads, Virginia and northeastern North Carolina with the finest orthopaedic, pain management and Physical Therapy care in the state.

-AOS also has 14 Physician Assistants and Nurse Practitioners, and 36 physical Therapists.
-They see patients at five locations, in Chesapeake, Norfolk and Virginia Beach.
+AOS also has 14 Physician Assistants and Nurse Practitioners, and 23 physical Therapists.
+They see patients at four locations, in Chesapeake, Norfolk and Virginia Beach.
 Physical therapy is available at each of the five sites.
-Three sites also offer walk-in orthopaedic care through AOS’ OrthoNow.
+Four sites also offer walk-in orthopaedic care through AOS’ OrthoNow.
 Each year, AOS physicians see more than 100,000 patients and perform approximately 8,000 surgeries.